 Chrome’s built-in Task Manager should pop-up in the middle of your screen.
 This gives you a list of all the tabs opened, along with the memory, CPU, Network and FPS resources it is using.
-If a particular tab is giving you issue, you can close it by clicking “End Process.”
-Since Chrome opens every web page as its own tab, you can narrow down what pages are giving you problems instead of having to close the entire browser and lose what you are working for.
+If a particular tab is giving you an issue, you can close it by clicking “End Process.”
+Since Chrome opens every webpage in a new tab, you can narrow down what pages are giving you problems instead of having to close the entire browser and lose what you are working for.

 If you right-click on any task, you will be given options as to what other statistics you can display to see what resources it is using while open.

-Clicking on “Stats for Nerds” will give you an analysis of memory used, including the virtual memory used for each tab.
+Clicking on “Stats for Nerds” will give you an analysis of memory used, including the virtual memory utilized for each tab.

 The most underused but most amazing feature of Google Chrome often gets ignored by its users.
 Do you know what it is?
 It is Incognito Mode, and if you have not used it, yet, you are missing out.
 Incognito Mode allows you to surf the web without worrying about browsing history, download history or cookies.
 These are all deleted when you close the browser.